AndreGuerra123/NUTT/README.md

 - [x] Number consecutively either throughout the thesis (Table 1, Figure 2) or within individual chapters (Table 1.2 , Figure 2.3), but not within sections or sub sections; (Default) *Note* Second option was selected since is more clear, easy to track, and same as in CUED template.
-Although needs correction since Figures are cpationed as Figs.

-- [ ] Refer to figures/tables within the text as table 1, figure 2, etc; TODO: make sure referencing is correct.
+- [ ] Refer to figures/tables within the text as table 1, figure 2, etc; *Note* User responsability.
+In order to reference a figure ~\ref{fig:nameoffile}

 - [x] Numbers and captions should appear at the bottom of the table/figure;  (Default)

-- [ ] The top of tables/figures printed sideways should align to the left of the page; TODO: is it like that ?
+- [x] The top of tables/figures printed sideways should align to the left of the page; (Default)

 ### Content